-7.12 Construction Water Treatment Plant/s
+7.12 Construction Water Treatment Plants

 Groundwater inflow would be collected and treated during construction of the Project via temporary Water Treatment Plants when required at each Project construction site.
 Water treatment plants are currently proposed at Westmead, Parramatta, the Clyde MSF and Rosehill.
+There is also a Water Treatment Plant currently in operation at Sydney Olympic Park, however, this is owned by AFJV.

 Inflow to water treatment plants will comprise a mixture of groundwater, TBM process water, stormwater runoff falling in excavation areas, and washdown water.
 Clean stormwater runoff will be diverted around the site where possible.
+Although groundwater intrusion at S.O.P will be negligible given the lined nature of the station box, initial site water will be managed by AFJV using their WTP until TBM breakthrough by GLC, after which water management will be by GLC.